eireye/husleie-app/README.md

 A simple desktop calculator for calculating rent in our household.

-Change the percentages to whatever business model you have.

 Defaults are:
-It calculates the total amoun, based on what percentage of each participants share of "avdrag
+It calculates the total amount, based on what percentage of each participants share of "avdrag

 `cargo run` to run it.